jsjoeio/joeprevite.com/content/2020-06-16-hey-email-review/index.md

 And this is only one way of justifying it!
 We could do it from an enjoyment perspective.
 If HEY provides me with a happy emailing experience (and email is essential to my business, or at least will be down the road when I'm selling content products), then it is worth it from that side as well.

+Depending on where you live, you could also write it off as a business expense if you use it for your side-business (\*ask your accountant first).

 ## Overall

 Big fan of HEY so far!
 I'll update this post as I explore more features or have more thoughts.
 If you get the chance to, I recommend checking it out!